 The key factor at the time was milk fat content or, more precisely, butter fat, and there was competition among different methods of analysis – the Gerber, Hoyberg, Rosegottlieb, Babcock and Lindstrom methods, some simple but not very precise, others combining greater complexity with greater precision.
 Discussion was also beginning over measurement of milk dry extract and casein.

-As early as 1923 the countries that had set up Milk Recording systems were already attempting to standardize test methods and the form in which results were expressed.
+As early as 1923 the countries that had set up Milk Recording systems were already attempting to standardise test methods and the form in which results were expressed.

 At the International Congress on Agriculture held in Paris in 1923, the following motion was passed:

-Such eminent livestock experts as Dr. Hansen of Berlin, Axel Appel of Aarhus and J. Mesdag of Leenwarden also raised this issue at the Hague in 1923.
-However, each country continued to operate the method best suited to its own conditions and aims – variable intervals, 24 to 48 hour recording, 300, 305 or 330 day lactations, or even annual production, etc.
+Such eminent livestock experts as Dr. Hansen of Berlin, Axel Appel of Aarhus and J. Mesdag of Leeuwarden also raised this issue at the Hague in 1923.
+However, each country continued to operate the method best suited to its own conditions and aims – variable intervals, 24 to 48 hour recording, 300, 305 or 330 day lactations, or even annual production etc.

-In his report to the International Congress on Animal Production in Liege in 1930, Dr. Jules Collaud of Frieburg, Switzerland, again mentioned the motion passed at the 1923 International Congress on Agriculture in Paris, showing that the situation had not changed.
+In his report to the International Congress on Animal Production in Liège in 1930, Dr. Jules Collaud of Freiburg, Switzerland, again mentioned the motion passed at the 1923 International Congress on Agriculture in Paris, showing that the situation had not changed.